This post is also available in: Svenska

 The first stage of treatment is a peeing schedule.
-The child should go to the toilet and try to pee every three hours.
+Your child should go to the toilet and try to pee every three hours.
 That is, approximately at every meal / snack.
 Find times that match the child’s fixed routines.
 Help the child remember.
-Talk to teachers/recreational educators about helping the child remember in preschool/school/at leisure time.
+Talk to teachers/recreational educators about helping your child remember in preschool/school/at leisure time.

 Second stage of treatment: constipation treatment

-Peeing and pooping belong together.
+Peeing and pooping go hand-in-hand.
 Many, many children who wet themselves are constipated.
 I prescribe constipation treatment to the vast majority of children who wet themselves.
 If you want to try it at home, you can give Lactulose, which is available without a prescription at the pharmacy.

 Schedules and lactulose isn’t helping – seek a pediatrician

 If a pee schedule and lactulose does not help in a few weeks, seek a pediatrician.
 There’s more help to be had!
 Often referrals from a health centre are needed.
 The pediatrician often has a specialist paediatric nurse and, if you are extra lucky, a pediatric urotherapist.
 The latter are rare birds, unfortunately, so don’t count on it.